| Safe Haskell | Unsafe |

 properFraction :: Integral b => a -> (b, a) #

-takes a real fractional number x
+The function properFraction takes a real fractional number x

-and returns a pair (n,f)
+and returns a pair (n,f) such that x = n+f, and:

-The default definitions of the ceiling
+The default definitions of the ceiling, floor, truncate

-functions are in terms of properFraction
+and round functions are in terms of properFraction.

 truncate :: Integral b => a -> b #

-returns the integer nearest truncate
+returns the integer nearest truncate xx between zero and x

 round :: Integral b => a -> b #

-returns the nearest integer to round
+returns the nearest integer to round xx;

-the even integer if x
+the even integer if x is equidistant between two integers

 ceiling :: Integral b => a -> b #

-returns the least integer not less than ceiling
+returns the least integer not less than ceiling xx

 floor :: Integral b => a -> b #

-returns the greatest integer not greater than floor
+returns the greatest integer not greater than floor xx

-Conversion of values to readable String
+Conversion of values to readable Strings.

-have the following properties, which
+Derived instances of Show have the following properties, which

-are compatible with derived instances of Read
+are compatible with derived instances of Read:

 - The result of

-is a syntactically correct Haskell expression containing only constants, given the fixity declarations in force at the point where the type is declared.
+showis a syntactically correct Haskell expression containing only constants, given the fixity declarations in force at the point where the type is declared.
 It contains only the constructor names defined in the data type, parentheses, and spaces.
 When labelled constructor fields are used, braces, commas, field names, and equal signs are also used. - If the constructor is defined to be an infix operator, then

-will produce infix applications of the constructor. - the representation will be enclosed in parentheses if the
+showsPrecwill produce infix applications of the constructor. - the representation will be enclosed in parentheses if the

 precedence of the top-level constructor in

-it is always surrounded in parentheses, unless it is an atomic expression. - If the constructor is defined using record syntax, then
+xis less thand(associativity is ignored).
+Thus, ifdis0then the result is never surrounded in parentheses; ifdis11it is always surrounded in parentheses, unless it is an atomic expression. - If the constructor is defined using record syntax, then

-will produce the record-syntax form, with the fields given in the same order as the original declaration.
+showwill produce the record-syntax form, with the fields given in the same order as the original declaration.

 For example, given the declarations